Classic Barry County Gravel Roads.

 - Mountain, cross, gravel, fat, tandem.
 Traditional “skinny tire” road bikes are not allowed due to rugged singletrack and two-track trails.

-- If in doubt, we recommend the mountain bike for speed, safety and comfort with a locked out shock for gravel sections.
+- If in doubt, we recommend the mountain bike for speed, safety and comfort with a locked out shock for gravel sections and low-knob tires.

 - We recommend a tire width of at least 2″ (50 mm).
 Generally speaking, a little wider tire does NOT cause a reduction in speed.
 In fact, research shows that there is a slight increase in speed under many conditions.

 - A first bike race can be intimidating.
-We foster a low-key vibe (like at our adventure and trail races) and encourage those of you who might not normally participate in a bike race to give this a try.
+We foster a low-key vibe (like at our adventure and trail races) and encourage those of you who might not normally participate in a bike race to give this a try, especially if you are comfortable with trail biking.

-- That said, the Yankee Springs singletrack trails are challenging so you’ll want to check them out and practice if you are new to mountain biking.
-This is a fairly exhausting race.
+- That said, the Yankee Springs singletrack trails are challenging so you’ll want to check them out and practice often if you are new to mountain biking.
+This is a fairly exhausting race on moderately rugged (occasionally very rugged) terrain.

 The board is set, the pieces are moving.
 We come to it at last, the great battle of our time.